 Hi!
 Welcome to my webpage.
 I am a PhD candidate in the Machine Learning Department, School of Computer Science at Carnegie Mellon University.
-Prof. Eric Xing is my adviser.
-My work focuses on natural language understanding, in particular on building automated solvers for standardized tests (think SAT, GRE, TOEFL, etc.) using instructional material.
-I also love other problems in NLP, structured prediction and statistical machine learning.
+Eric Xing is my fantastic adviser.
+I also collaborate with Tom Mitchell, Dan Roth and Ed Hovy.
+My research is in the interface of machine learning, natural language processing, knowledge discovery and reasoning (inference).
+Specifically, I focus on machine reading -- on building background knowledge of the world by extracting knowledge from text and incorporating the extracted background (domain) knowledge to solve problems that require complex reasoning.
+During my PhD research, I have focused on building automated solvers for standardized tests.
 In a previous avatar, I used to work on Network Analysis.
 You can view my publications to get a more definitive idea of my work.

 Besides my research, I am passionate about sports (football -- read soccer ;-) , tennis, squash), socio-tech startups and community service.
-I am a Facebook junkie, a Youtube stress tester and a movie and music leacher.
 I like to listen to music (contemporary, instrumental, indian classical, sufi, ghazals, electro, etc.) and travel around the world.